Centigrade/ngtx/docs/FEATURES.md

 );
 ```

 In cases you want to work with the values of an attribute, you'll need to know that the result of `attr` is always a string per default.
 This way, a boolean value will be the string `"true"` as a result.
-If you want to cast or parse the attribute's value-string, you can make use of the optional, third parameter of `attr`, which accepts a conversion function:
+If you want to cast or parse the attribute's value-string, you can make use of the optional, second parameter which accepts a conversion function:

 ```ts
 import { asBool, asNumber /* ... */ } from '@centigrade/ngtx';